yosh-401-advanced-javascript/seattle-javascript-401d31/profesional-development/pd-02-bigo-and-functional/README.md

 ### Impertive vs Functional example
 #### Impertive alphabetical sort
-Imperitve code is hard to read because you have to figure out what is happening at each line.
+Imperitve code is hard to read because you have to figure out what is happening on each line.
 Loops are generaly very hard to read.
 ``` javascript
 function alphabeticalSort(items) {
     var length = items.length;